jmanosu/RA_Server/README.md

 ## Installation Guide

 run installScript in bash on Debian, Ubuntu, Linux Mint to install dependencies for server.
-To run server enter *nodemon*.
-If *nodemon* use *node* instead.
+To run server run *node server.js*.